 Figure 6.4.2.1-1: Activating a MA-PDU session for path switching

 1. A UE established a MA PDU session in SAT RAN and Terrestrial RAN respectively.
 Some time later, the UE moves into an area with poor terrestrial network coverage, which makes the data transmission via terrestrial RAN not applicable or not available.
-As the result, the terrestrial RAN may notify UE and/or SMF that the QoS requirements on data transmission can not be met, or release the AN resources for the UE due to radio link failure.
+As the result, the terrestrial RAN may notify UE and/or SMF that the QoS requirements on data transmission cannot be met, or release the AN resources for the UE due to radio link failure.

 NOTE: Step 1 is based on existing mechanisms.